 I know, a lot of partners want to zone out for the prep part — but don’t let them!
 The hospital is just as foreign for them (if not more so).
 Make sure your partner is prepared with you for this new phase of your life.

 Make sure you’re having discussions about what you’re going to do and what things are going to be like after baby.
-I have couples questions in here too.
+This class sparks that with couples questions that really dives into the early weeks with baby and how you’re going to handle those together.

 #5 Ignoring The Ugly